octopus-db/documentation/docs/source/data_tables.rst

 * ALPH_I_ERR -- 1 standard error (1σ) for "ALPH_I"

 * ALPH_I_MTD -- Was the internal alpha dose rate assumed or measured?
-A **predefined value set** only allows for 'Assumed', 'Measured', or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Assumed', 'Measured', or 'ND' (= no data)

 * BETA_I -- Internal beta dose rate (from within grain)

 * BETA_I_ERR -- 1 standard error (1σ) for "BETA_I"

 * BETA_I_MTD -- Was the internal beta dose rate assumed or measured?
-A **predefined value set** only allows for 'Assumed', 'Measured', or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Assumed', 'Measured', or 'ND' (= no data)

 * DIFF_DOSE -- Whether a different and/or additional method, not specified in this compilation was used to determine the dosimetry for this sample.
-A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= no data)

 * DOSERATE -- Total (wet) environmental dose rate used for age determination